bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 says anyways).

 The good part is that this technique works with *any* model.
-However, it's relatively slow since we have to sample a bunch of values for each data point in our training set.
-And we have to use the independence assumption, which can be violated when our actual model does not have feature independence.
-This might lead to violations in the local accuracy or consistency properties guarantees.
+However, it's relatively slow since we have to sample a bunch of values for each data point in our training set and fit a linear regression.
+We also have to use the independence assumption, which can be violated when our actual model does not have feature independence.
+This might lead to violations in the local accuracy or consistency guarantees.

 |h3| TreeSHAP |h3e|